simopil/nvidia-optimus-switch/README.md

 Tested on Optimus laptop with opensuse Tumbleweed and latest kernel (4.12 also works) suse-prime package not required, already included.

-- READ: if you are not using KDE, prime_logout.waiting daemon will kill your graphic session, to fix it:
-    >> Edit prime_logout.waiting

-    >> Change "ksmserver" with a process that you know for sure is stopped when you logout from your DE
+- DON'T forget to give a process name during setup that you know for sure is stopped when you logout from your DE (for KDE leave blank)

 [IT]